-Apple’s Chief Design officer, Jony Ive, announced his resignation.
+Apple’s Chief Design officer, Jony Ive, announced his resignation recently.
 The impact of his departure should be a lesson for ambitious professionals.
 In what way?
-In a lot of ways.
-Allow me to elaborate.

-Before we go further, let me remind you who Jony is.
-He is the mastermind behind the iPhone, the iPad, the Apple Watch, the Mac, and the iPod.
-In other words, Jony does remarkable work.
+Who is Jony?
+He is the mastermind behind the design of the iPhone, the iPad, the Apple Watch, the Mac and the iPod.
+Simple put, Jony does remarkable work.

-In a nutshell, the first lesson for ambitious professionals is that doing remarkable work pays off.
+The first lesson for ambitious professionals is that doing remarkable work pays off.
 But this post addresses a more important lesson.
-Now you are thinking, “Which important lesson?”

 Just look at what happened to Apple’s stock price.
-See, according to Mary Hanbury, a writer for business insider, here’s what happened when Jony resigned.
+According to Mary Hanbury, a writer for Business Insider:

 “The news came as a shock to many, including analysts who described Ive as “irreplaceable” and said his departure would “leave a hole” in the company.
 Apple’s stock dropped 0.87% on the news, wiping $8 billion from Apple’s market cap.”

 Did you get that?
-The news of Jony’s departure cost Apple 8 billions dollars in less than a day.
+The resignation cost Apple 8 billions dollars in less than a day.

 A lesson for ambitious professionals who care

-My question for you is, “What are you doing to maximize the value you bring to the marketplace?”
+My question for you is: “What are you doing to maximize the value you bring to the market?”